benpfitz/greens/README.md

 # greens
-Working in progress of a Microgreens store front using Vue.js framework
+Work in progress of a Microgreens store front using Vue.js framework